alcarney/blog/content/20250103T120000--debugging-go-with-gdb__blog_gdb_go_til.rst

 *It was in this moment he made a grave mistake*

-Rather than do the sane thing and Google it, I thought this would be a good chance to ask my :ref:`local AI model <local-llms-with-ollama-gptel>` for the ``dnf`` incantation to search for the package that provides the ``remote-viewer`` command.
+Rather than do the sane thing and Google it, I thought this would be a good chance to ask my :denote:link:`local AI model <20241116T120000>` for the ``dnf`` incantation to search for the package that provides the ``remote-viewer`` command.
 However, I quickly realised none of my containers were working since almost any podman command resulted in a go panic.

 .. code-block:: console